 The Fun & Functional behavioral approach was developed by Dr. TJ Glahn over 35 years ago, in Santa Barbara, California.
-While developing a school for young children with autism, it became apparent that the children are more engaged, and learn more rapidly, when they are having fun.
-In using such methods, the individual is provided with fundamental learning skills that can be sustained in natural settings, such as one's home, family, school, and community.
-Fun & Functional strategies have been utilized nationally, and internationally, across multiple settings.
-These strategies are employed with children, adolescents, and adults diagnosed with ASDand other related disorders.
+While developing a school for young children with autism, Dr. Glahn saw that children were more engaged and learned quicker, when they were having fun.
+Pairing fun with evidence-based behavioral treatment strategies, like ABA, has been at the core of the Fun & Functional approach from the beginning.
+Our strategies have been implemented nationally and internationally, across multiple settings with children, adolescents, and adults diagnosed with ASD and other related disorders.

 Dr. Glahn has worked extensively in the areas of developmental disabilities, curriculum development, and program design serving in multiple roles, as a clinician, university instructor, administrator, and researcher.

 Dr. Glahn has multiple years of experience in developing comprehensive sets of instructional tools and teacher training protocols.
 Her work reflects a balance between head and heart and between ABA and ACT interventions.

 She trains and consults for individuals and agencies at the local, statewide, and national levels.

 ABA provides the systematic framework for specific instructional strategies which are based on the principles of behaviorism.
 ABA has been cited as the most effective treatment for promoting therapeutic gains in individuals with ASD.
 ABA includes, but is also much more than, discrete trials.

 Functional and naturalistic teaching, within inclusive classroom settings, is now where the fields of autism and education have headed.
 Fun & Functional methods embrace these treatment approaches of teaching the toddler, the child, and the adolescent within the home, school, and community.